 Otherwise, children learn to believe, “I’m good or bad based on what I accomplish.
 I’m a success or a failure based on what I do.
 And who I am doesn’t count.”

-One of my friends grew up with a dad who angered easily.
-Over time, she developed a belief that what she did was unacceptable.
+One of my friends grew up with a father who angered easily.
+Over the years, she developed a belief that what she did was unacceptable.
 And she learned to hide whatever she thought and did.

 As an adult, she still believes that what she does might be wrong and feels guilty for it.
-So she hides a lot of her actions, such as whether she watches trash-TV, or whether she missed out on a career opportunity, or whether she forgot to buy dog food.
+So she hides a lot of her actions, such as whether she missed out on a career opportunity, or whether she watches trash-TV, or whether she forgot to buy the dog food.
 It can be anything, because there’s no logic involved.
 She’s just always in duck-and-run mode.

 If she would give herself permission to do whatever she chooses without fear or guilt, she could be free.

 Feeling guilty is a decision we make based on what we believe about our worth.
 And these are the results:

-- Our self-respect, effectiveness and joy is undermined.
+- Our self-respect, effectiveness and joy are undermined.

 - Answers remain out of our reach, because guilt keeps us focused on what’s wrong.

 - When we feel guilty and unworthy, people notice it and relate to us as though we’re guilty and unworthy.

 - Instead of making us better, guilt makes us weaker, especially in our ability to say No to whatever we’ve been focusing on.

 - The more guilt we feel, the more likely we are to repeat what we’re feeling guilty about, and feeling guilty long enough buys us the excuse we need.

-The opposite of feeling guilty is trusting that we’re doing our best and that our best is sufficient and valuable.
-When we decide to practice that kind of self-belief, there’s no space for guilt to exist.
+The opposite of feeling guilty is trusting that we’re always doing our best, and that our best is sufficient and valuable.
+And when we decide to practice that kind of self-belief, there’s no space for guilt to exist.